You are here

 Overview of ash decline

-Ash decline is a term that is often used loosely by many diagnosticians to refer to more than one condition.
-Ash decline may involve Ash Yellows Disease or even Verticillium wilt, but it is often used to indicate any decline of ash for which a single pathogenic cause has not been identified.
+Ash decline is a term that is often used loosely to refer to more than one factor affecting the tree.
+Ash decline may involve ash yellows disease or even verticillium wilt, as well as other environmental or abiotic stressors.

 Ash decline usually includes branch tip death, defoliation of enough leaves to give the tree a sparse look, and a slow decline of the tree over a number of years.
 Scorching is common.
 Trees with ash decline may appear to be recovering each year in the spring and then decline in July and August.